 Upon entering transformer, if a point is found to be farther from any of the other points in its site than the specified Maximum Distance Between Site Points, it will be dropped from sector generation and output from this port.

-These are output points that are missing or have invalid values for required attributes.
+Invalid features are left untouched and output via this port.
+Invalid features are non-point features and point features with missing or invalid values for required attributes.

 This is the attribute that determines the site to which an input point belongs.

 The direction each input point faces (or influences).
 The Azimuth Attribute is measured in degrees clockwise from North.
 Valid Azimuth Attribute values are positive and less than 360.